jgall143/jgall143/README.md

 - 👋 Hi, I’m John Gallagher
-- 👀 I’m interested in ...
-Digital Product Management & Marketing
+- 👀 I am a Digital Product Manager
 - 🌱 I’m currently learning ...
-CSS, Project Management
+Power BI, Python, and People Skills
-- 💞️ I’m looking to collaborate on ... helping people.
+- 💞️ I’m looking to collaborate on ... nothing as of now!
+Just tending to my work :)
 - 📫 How to reach me ... https://www.linkedin.com/in/jpatrickgallagher/

 <!---